rizkyashari/rizkyashari/README.md

 ## I'm a Developer and Educator!!

-- 🔭 I’m currently working as a Junior Engineer/Programmer & Content Maker
+- 🔭 I’m currently working as a Junior Engineer & Educator
 - 🌱 I’m currently learning Clojure, React JS, Javascript, and Golang
 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2022 Goals: Learn more about front end and back end web development